PC & Mobile technology

 Shopping on Amazon?
 Then read this

-Amazon announced a few days ago that it will try to help customers better understand other customers' product reviews by introducing generative artificial intelligence.
-The main goal of the new functionality is to save the "trouble" of reading dozens of individual reviews.
+Amazon announced a few days ago that it will try to help customers better understand other customers' reviews of products by introducing generative artificial intelligence.
+The main goal of the new functionality is to save you the "pain" of reading dozens of individual reviews.
 The retail giant will use the new technology to write short texts directly on the product page.
-These texts will focus on product features and customer reviews.
-This text will make it easier to understand the common themes in the reviews, Amazon emphasized.
+These texts will focus on product features and customer opinions.
+This text will make it easier to understand common themes in the reviews, Amazon emphasized.

 In addition to the text summary, Amazon will use artificial intelligence to highlight key product features in the form of clickable buttons.
-For example, if a customer would like to know more about a product's “ease of use” or “performance,” they can click a button to view only those reviews that mention those terms.
+For example, if a customer wants to learn more about a product’s “ease of use” or “performance,” they can click the button to see only reviews that mention those terms.

 Amazon previously offered similar functionality by highlighting frequently used words in reviews, which were also available as buttons.

-The new AI-powered functionality will first be available to a group of US mobile shoppers for a "broad selection" of products, Amazon said.
-During these tests, the company will work on learning and adapting its AI models to improve their performance.
-At the same time, they are working to gradually expand this functionality to other categories as well, when this option will be available to a wider group of customers.
+The new AI-powered features will first be available to a select group of U.S. mobile shoppers for a “wide range” of products, Amazon said.
+During these tests, the company will work to learn and adapt its AI models to improve their performance, and it plans to gradually expand the feature to other categories as it becomes available to a wider group of customers.

 Of course, AI-generated summaries will only be as good as the quality data they include.
 For years, Amazon has struggled with fake and misleading product reviews, including paid reviews.